Ibri: Ancient history

+Geography

 Climate

 Ibri is characterized by a hot desert climate (Köppen-Geiger climate classification BWh).
 The average annual temperature is 26.2 °C, and about 78 mm of precipitation falls annually.
 Most of the rainfall occurs in winter.

 Economy

 Historically, Ibri was known for its market and for fruit.

 Ibri is currently a center for marble quarrying.
-In 2022, a landslide killed 10 quarry workers in the Al Aridh area of Ibri.
+In 2022, a landslide killed 10 quarry workers in the area of Al-Aridh.

-The Ibri area is also home to the Ibri 2 Solar Power Plant, a 500-megawatt solar farm that is Oman's largest renewable energy project.
+The area is also home to the Ibri 2 Solar Power Plant, a 500-megawatt solar farm that is Oman's largest renewable energy project.
 Completed in 2022 by a consortium of companies from Saudi Arabia, Kuwait, and other Gulf states, the project is expected to power 33,000 homes.
 The plant consists of 1.4 million solar panels and covers an area of 13 million square meters.

 Education

 There are many government primary and secondary schools in the wilayah plus some private primary schools and one Indian school.
 In terms of higher education, there is the Ibri College of Technology and a College of Applied Sciences.

 In addition to this, there are many institutes offering various courses.

 The United States Department of State-funded Critical Language Scholarship Program offers Arabic-language training in Ibri, through the Noor Majan Training Institute.